Archive for the ‘Decorative Glass’ Category

 Thursday, October 13th, 2011

-Decorative glass artisan Rudi Waros recently completed a beautiful stained glass installation at St. Pauls Episcopal Church in Northwest, Washington, DC.
+Decorative glass artisan Rudi Waros recently completed a beautiful stained glass window at St. Pauls Episcopal Church in Northwest, Washington, DC.
 Founded in 1712, the congregation is the oldest religious institution within the boundaries of the present-day District of Columbia.

 Stained Glass Window By Rudi Waros